-METALS-Nickel hits 3-yr top, largest daily gain since financial crisis
+METALS-Nickel soars to 3-yr top as Russia sanctions fears ignite technical rally

-* LME/ShFE arb: bit.ly/2wZSAEz (Recasts, updates prices, adds details, quote)
+* LME/ShFE arb: bit.ly/2wZSAEz (Adds closing prices, details)

 By Maytaal Angel

-LONDON, April 18 (Reuters) - Nickel clocked its largest one-day gain since the financial crisis on Wednesday as what analysts said were misplaced concerns that the metal would become ensnared in U.S. sanctions on Russian companies caused it to break through key technical levels.
+LONDON, April 18 (Reuters) - Nickel soared to a three year peak on Wednesday as what analysts said were misplaced concerns that the metal would become ensnared in U.S. sanctions on Russian companies caused it to break through key technical levels.

 Analysts at ING said their sources reported that Chinese traders, nervous about aluminium’s soaring rally in the wake of U.S. sanctions Russia’s UC Rusal, misread a headline overnight about the London Metal Exchange delisting Nornickel brands.